CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 The boundary routines perform boundary communications between blocks in CICE whether those blocks are on the same or different MPI tasks.
-Neighbor data is communicated between blocks filling halos via the *ice_HaloUpdate* method.
-The HaloUpdate also computes values on the halo at the edge of the grid.
+Neighbor data is communicated between blocks by filling the local block halos via the *ice_HaloUpdate* method.
+The HaloUpdate also computes values on the outer halo, at the edge (or outer boundary) of the grid.

 The exterior Boundary conditions are defined by the ``ns_boundary_type`` and ``ew_boundary_type`` namelist inputs.
 Valid values are ``open``, ``closed``, ``cyclic``, ``zero_gradient``,